Acclaimed Author, Chef, and Dynamic Host

 Chef Garvin expanded his brand, making a name for himself by appearing in the homes of millions, for 7 seasons on the TV One Network hit show, Turn Up the Heat with G. Garvin (airing in the US and Brazil).
 His increasing popularity earned him a second series on the same network, entitled G. Garvin: The Road Tour.
 Eventually, the Food Network's Cooking Channel tapped him to host the series, Road Trip with G Garvin.

-a one-size-fits-all approach to cooking with sophistication and simplicity
+cooking with sophistication and simplicity

 As a serial entrepreneur, Garvin has developed and launched Low Country Restaurant in the Atlanta-Hartsfield International Airport; Garvin’s Spices; a line of Gourmet Nuts; a series of oils and vinaigrettes; and a variety of gourmet cookies.
 He also develops recipes for notable clients like Kraft Foods, Tyson Foods, SodexoMAGIC and The Coca-Cola Company.
-Restaurant consulting, yet another aspect of the Chef's business, allows restaurateurs to realize their vision by overseeing all aspects of new operations, polices and procedures, recipe development and the creation on menus, placement of Executive Chef’s and General Managers.
+Restaurant consulting, yet another aspect of the Chef's business, allows restaurateurs to realize their vision by overseeing all aspects of new operations, policies and procedures, recipe development and the creation on menus, placement of Executive Chef’s and General Managers.

 Garvin's impressive resume and philanthropic efforts have warranted accolades such as the 2007 Man of the Year award by Women Moving Forward in Business and Third Best TV Chef by Southwest Airlines Spirit Magazine in 2006, behind Jacques Pepin and Emeril Lagasse.
 Additionally, Garvin has been a popular guest on both The Tonight Show with Jay Leno and Good Morning America.

-To further his indelible mark on culinary history, Chef Garvin is touching and changes lives through his G. Garvin Foundation and its primary program, the G. Garvin Culinary Boot Camp, which is geared towards young adults ages 16-19.
+To further his indelible mark on culinary history, Chef Garvin is touching and changing lives through his G. Garvin Foundation and its primary program, the G. Garvin Culinary Boot Camp, which is geared towards young adults ages 16-19.
 Through this seven-day camp, Garvin introduces young people to a new career choice, the culinary arts.
 His efforts aid in breaking down the diversity barriers within not only the culinary industry, but in society as a whole, where chefs of color are often categorized more often by race than profession.